Grant Holloway: 2017

 At the University of Florida, Holloway continued to show incredible range by competing in the long jump and the 4 × 400 m relay, in addition to his hurdles specialty.
-He went undefeated in the 60 m high hurdles, and won the NCAA Indoor Title in a collegiate-leading 7.58 seconds.
+He went undefeated in the 60 m hurdles, and won the NCAA Indoor Title in a collegiate-leading 7.58 seconds.
 He also finished 11th in the long jump and ran the second leg on Florida's 4 × 400 m relay team that finished 2nd.
 Outdoors, he won the 110 m hurdles, finished 2nd in the long jump and anchored Florida's 4 × 400 m relay team to 4th place.
-He also ran the 3rd leg on their 4 × 100 m team throughout the season.
-Holloway competed in the US Championships in the hopes of qualifying for the World Championships in London, but finished 4th and missed out by .05 seconds.
+He also ran the third leg on their 4 × 100 m team throughout the season.
+Holloway competed in the US Championships, finishing fourth in the 110 m hurdles in 13.39 s.

 2018

 Holloway competing at the 2018 NCAA Division I Indoor Track and Field Championships.

-Holloway's 2018 season was a repeat of 2017.
-He continued his unbeaten streak in the 60 m high hurdles, defending his NCAA title in a collegiate record-breaking and world leading 7.42 seconds.
-This year, he finished 2nd in the long jump and Florida finished 3rd in the 4 × 400 m relay with his help on the second leg.
-Outdoors, he set a then-world-leading 13.15 seconds in the 110 m hurdles at the SEC Championships, and defended his NCAA title 4 weeks later.
-He finished 9th in the long jump, ran the 2nd leg on the 4 × 100 m team that finished 3rd, and anchored Florida to 4th place in the 4 × 400 m.
+Prior to setting the NCAA and American record in the 60 m hurdles, in February he set the NCAA record with a 7.42 s clocking at the Clemson Tiger Paw Invitational, beating and taking the record away from Olympic champion in the 110 m hurdles Omar McLeod.
+On 10 March, he defended NCAA title in 7.42 seconds, equalling his collegiate record.
+This year, he finished second in the long jump and Florida finished third in the 4 × 400 m relay with his help on the second leg.
+Later that year he clocked 13.15 s in the 110 m hurdles at the Southeastern Conference (SEC) Championships, winning the meet in the second fastest time in NCAA history.
+At the NCAA Division I Outdoor Championships, Holloway retained his 100 m hurdles, running 13.42 s to narrowly beat David Kendziera by 0.01 s.
+He also finished 9th in the long jump, ran the 2nd leg on the 4 × 100 m team that finished third, and anchored Florida to fourth place in the 4 × 400 m.
 He once again went to the US Championships, this time finishing 2nd by thousandths of a second.

-Prior to setting the NCAA and American record in the 60 m hurdles, in February 2018 he set the NCAA record with a 7.42 s clocking at the Clemson Tiger Paw Invitational, beating and taking the record away from Olympic champion in the 110 m hurdles Omar McLeod.
-Later that year he clocked 13.15 s in the 110 m hurdles at the Southeastern Conference (SEC) Championships, winning the meet in the second fastest time in NCAA history.
-This became the third fastest time a year later at the same meet when Holloway ran 13.07 s, just 0.07 s slower than Renaldo Nehemiah's NCAA record.